itod/tdtemplateengine/README.md

 ###Threading Considerations

-The `TDTemplateEngine` class is ***NOT* Thread-Safe**.
-You must create and use each `TDTemplateEngine` object *only on a single thread*.
+**The `TDTemplateEngine` class is *NOT* thread-safe**.
+Each `TDTemplateEngine` object must be created on and receive messages on *only one thread*.
 However, this need not be the main thread.
-It may be done a background thread if you like.
-Also, you must not create more than one `TDTemplateEngine` per thread.
+It may be done on a background thread if you like.
+In fact, it's probably best to restrict creation and usage of a `TDTemplateEngine` object to a **background** thread.

-So, the relationship should be **1 Thread to 1 TDTemplateEngine**.

-Or, alternatively: **1 GCD Queue to 1 TDTemplateEngine**.

-This is actually a very simple and straighforward way to use the library.
-In practice, you will probably create a single GCD Queue (or `NSThread`) per `TDTemplateEngine`.
-The template engine should be created on, and accessed from its own GCD Queue (or `NSThread`) *ONLY*.